-- Take five minutes to walk through the brief.
+- Take five minutes to review the Executive Summary for this brief.
 Highlight the main point of each section and key statistics. - Each member is invited to answer the following questions in a two-three minute reaction to the brief: - o Introduce yourself, and share what "lens of care" did you wear when reviewing this brief (e.g. personal, professional, community, state, nation, global)? - What did you find most interesting or surprising from reading the brief?
 What matters?